Pjotor87/RssReminders/README.md

 Step 4.
 Add one or more subscriber email adresses in the "Subscribers.txt" file.

 Step 5.
-Set up a cronjob or scheduled task that runs the application.
+Set up a cronjob or scheduled task that runs "RSSReminders.py".